Fidelity Title Insurance to Block Coverage of Cannabis Properties

 Cannabis-related properties targeted by title insurance company

-“Please be aware that due to the conflict between federal and state laws concerning the cultivation, distribution, manufacture or sale of marijuana, the Company (Fidelity) is not able to close or insure any transaction involving Land that is associated with these activities.”
+“Please be aware that due to the conflict between federal and state laws concerning the cultivation, distribution, manufacture, or sale of marijuana, the Company (Fidelity) is not able to close or insure any transaction involving Land associated with these activities.”

-In effect, the bulletin can affect the purchase and sale of undeveloped land, commercial properties, retail stores, and houses, where marijuana has been used even in states where it is legal.
-In effect, the bulletin and denial of title insurance means that many properties will not be financeable in a real estate transaction.
+In effect, the bulletin can affect the purchase and sale of undeveloped land, commercial properties, retail stores, and houses where marijuana has been used, even in states where it is legal.
+The bulletin and denial of title insurance mean that many properties will not be financeable in a real estate transaction.

-When a commitment letter is sent to a purchaser, the Fidelity underwriting bulletin means a seller and buyer of real estate have to sign an affidavit attesting that the property was not used for any purposes related to cannabis activities.
+When a commitment letter is sent to a purchaser, the Fidelity underwriting bulletin requires a real estate seller and buyer to sign an affidavit attesting that the property was not used for any purposes related to cannabis activities.

-The bulletin was issued because the company said it did not want to discover at the actual closing event that the property “is used or intended for such purposes,” which would then resulting declining the title insurance coverage.
-If the statement is sent to buyers before the closing Fidelity said “it should make it easier to decline earlier in the transaction and put the burden of disclosure on the parties to the transaction.”
+The bulletin was issued because the company did not want to discover at the actual closing event that the property “is used or intended for such purposes,” which would result in declining the title insurance coverage.
+If the statement is sent to buyers before the closing, Fidelity said, “it should make it easier to decline earlier in the transaction and put the burden of disclosure on the parties to the transaction.”

 Impact on Cannabis-Related Real Estate

 Reaction to the Fidelity underwriting bulletin was strong.
-One title insurance executive said the memo “sounds like a game changer” in terms of how cannabis-related properties can be bought and sold.
+One title insurance executive said the memo “sounds like a game changer” regarding how cannabis-related properties can be bought and sold.

 He also speculated that the company may have been acting in response to federal pressure to stop the expansion of the cannabis industry in states where it has become decriminalized.

-Moore also said “many title insurance companies have refused to act as an escrow agent for those transactions, because of the uncertain legalities involved.
+Moore also said, “Many title insurance companies have refused to act as an escrow agent for those transactions because of the uncertain legalities involved.
 They have refused to handle the transfer of funds and closing documents.
-Some companies will not get involved in any aspect of the closing process, while others may provide a facility for the settlement of the transaction and issue a title insurance policy.
+Some companies will not get involved in any closing process, while others may provide a facility to settle the transaction and issue a title insurance policy.
 Without title companies providing escrow services, the parties to a transaction must locate neutral third parties to perform the service.”

-While the insurance industry, including life, auto, home, have addressed claims and procedures in states where cannabis is legal or decriminalized, the real estate title insurance directive has more significant and expensive implications.
+While the insurance industry, including life, auto, and home, has addressed claims and procedures in states where cannabis is legal or decriminalized, the real estate title insurance directive has more significant and expensive implications.

-The Fidelity underwriting directive, however, takes the decision to not insure title for cannabis-related properties to a new level and one that may have been developed at the behest of federal authorities.
+The Fidelity underwriting directive, however, elevates the decision not to insure title for cannabis-related properties to a new level, one that may have been developed at the behest of federal authorities.

 Previous articleHow College Debt Creates Indentured Servants